Sabbani-Nandini/SmartTrafficManagementSystem/README.md

 for people in smart cities such as Delhi, Bangalore, Mumbai, Hyderabad etc. is traffic congestion.
 This has turned out to be a daily problem in current time.
-Due to this road congestion accidents in the city have are raised to a great extent so lives lost due to accidents are even more crucial.
+Due to this road congestion accidents in the city have raised to a great extent so lives lost due to accidents are even more crucial.
 Due to this congestion on the roads, emergency vehicles such as ambulances, fire-cars and other vehicles cannot reach on time.